mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 [NEO Blockchain C# Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)

+## Topics
+* Background: NEO Blockchain as an Enterprise .NET and C# Platform
+* Driving a Resurgence in Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#

-## Background: NEO Blockchain as a .NET and C# Platform
+## Background: NEO Blockchain as an Enterprise .NET and C# Platform

 * The NEO Blockchain is an open source platform project for enterprise distributed applications.
 * All of the NEO Blockchain core components are written entirely using .NET, C# and Visual Studio including: